kayac/ecspresso/README.md

 - kayac/ecspresso@v2
   - The latst version of v2.x

-`version-file: path/to/file` installs ecspresso that version wrote is in the file.
+GitHub Action `kayac/ecspresso@v2` supports `version-file: path/to/file` installs ecspresso that version written in the file.
 This version number does not have `v` prefix, For example `2.0.0`.

 ## Usage